Tob0t/laravel-notification-channel-teams/README.md

 ### Setting up the Connector

 Please check out [this](https://docs.microsoft.com/en-gb/microsoftteams/platform/webhooks-and-connectors/how-to/add-incoming-webhook#add-an-incoming-webhook-to-a-teams-channel) for setting up and adding a webhook connector to your Team's channel.
-Basic Markdown is supported, please also check out the [message card reference article](https://docs.microsoft.com/en-us/outlook/actionable-messages/message-card-reference#httppost-action) which goes in more detail.
+Basic Markdown is supported, please also check out the [message card reference article](https://docs.microsoft.com/en-us/outlook/actionable-messages/message-card-reference#httppost-action) which goes in more detail about the do's and don'ts.

 ### Setting up the MicrosoftTeams service